glasgowm148/ergonaut-handbook/SigmaUSD.md

 - If you mint SigmaRSV, and the price goes up 10% — you get back 110 ERG when you cash out.
 - If you mint into the SigmaUSD, and the price goes up 10% — you still get $100 out, but because its went up 10%, you get 90ERG

+> This is the simplest example possible to explain how the logic of the contract works (without fees) and not what happens in real world scenario.
+The value you can redeem for your SigRSV floats up and down based on transaction fees and profits/losses SigUSD holders take when withdrawing.
+{.is-warning}

 **The 1% fee taken during minting goes back into the reserve**
 - This fee accumulates in the reserve.